This degree offers you the opportunity to study the closely related disciplines of Law and Criminology in a three-year programme.

 Most modules are assessed by end-of-year examinations and continuous assessment, the ratio varying from module to module, with Kent encouraging and supporting the development of research and written skills.
 Some modules include an optional research-based dissertation that counts for 45% or, in some cases, 100% of the final mark.
 Assessment can also incorporate assessment through oral presentation and argument, often in the style of legal practice (such as mooting), and client-based work and reflection through our Law Clinic.

 Most modules involve a weekly lecture and small group seminar, each lasting an hour; they are assessed by coursework (50%) and written examinations (50%).
 Some modules take the form of an extended dissertation.
 Both Stage 2 and 3 marks count towards your final degree result.

 For a student studying full time, each academic year of the programme will comprise 1200 learning hours which include both direct contact hours and private study hours.
 The precise breakdown of hours will be subject dependent and will vary according to modules.
 Please refer to the individual module details under Course Structure.

 Methods of assessment will vary according to subject specialism and individual modules.
 Please refer to the individual module details under Course Structure.

 For programme aims and learning outcomes please see the programmes specification for each subject below.
 Please note that outcomes will depend on your specific module selection:

-Law at Kent scored 88% overall and was ranked 9th for research intensity in The Complete University Guide 2022.
+Law at Kent was ranked 2nd for research quality and 12th for student satisfaction in The Complete University Guide 2023.

-Law at Kent was ranked 13th overall and 8th for research quality in The Times Good University Guide 2021.
+Criminology at Kent achieved the second highest score for research quality in The Times Good University Guide 2023.